NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

    there is precisely one field per physical variable (e.g. one field only for a temperature variable), which could be either from:

-   * The data already being in a form with one field per physical variable (preferred); OR
+   * The dataset already being in a form with one field per physical variable (preferred); OR

-   * The data being immediately aggregatable to that form (see for reference the `cf-python aggregate function <https://ncas-cms.github.io/cf-python/function/cf.aggregate.html>`_ (``cf.aggregate``) which is run during the ``cf.read`` operation which the VISION Toolkit uses to read-in datasets, and corresponding `aggregation rules outlined here <https://ncas-cms.github.io/cf-python/aggregation_rules.html>`_); OR
+   * The dataset being immediately aggregatable to that form (see for reference the `cf-python aggregate function <https://ncas-cms.github.io/cf-python/function/cf.aggregate.html>`_ (``cf.aggregate``) which is run during the ``cf.read`` operation which the VISION Toolkit uses to read-in datasets, and corresponding `aggregation rules outlined here <https://ncas-cms.github.io/cf-python/aggregation_rules.html>`_); OR

-   * (Least desirable, but acceptable/supported) configuration being provided to support a more relaxed aggregation of the data into that form, which requires altering the aggregtion rule logic to be less strict to reduce down the read-in fields more than the default aggregation rules would, based upon provision of a dictionary of extra keywords to provide to the `cf.aggregate` operation ran by the `cf.read` used by the toolkit to read the data, see ``[[TODO NEW CONFIG INPUT]]``.
+   * (Least desirable, but acceptable/supported) configuration being provided to support a more relaxed aggregation of the dataset into that form, which requires altering the aggregtion rule logic to be less strict to reduce down the read-in fields more than the default aggregation rules would, based upon provision of a dictionary of extra keywords to provide to the `cf.aggregate` operation ran by the `cf.read` used by the toolkit to read the dataset, see ``[[TODO NEW CONFIG INPUT]]``.

-3. Each such field representing a physical variable having suitable coordinates (for the model data these must be in the form of *dimension* coordinates), defined to cover the context in spatiotemporal space, notably:
+3. Each such field representing a physical variable having suitable coordinates (for the model datasets these must be in the form of *dimension* coordinates), defined to cover the context in spatiotemporal space, notably:

-   * Model data should be gridded in at least 4D (3D spatially plus time, X-Y-Z-T);
+   * Model datasets should be gridded in at least 4D (3D spatially plus time, X-Y-Z-T);

-   * Whereas observational data may be lower dimensional to account for constant levels, for example ship data may be defined without vertical (Z) levels (i.e. on X-Y-T).
+   * Whereas observational datasets may be lower dimensional to account for constant levels, for example ship datasets may be defined without vertical (Z) levels (i.e. on X-Y-T).

 4. Vertical (Z) coordinates, where required as covered above, should be defined